 Consumer bankruptcy– A bankruptcy case filed to reduce or eliminate debts that are primarily consumer debts.

-Consumer debts– Debts incurred for personal, as opposed to business, needs.
+Consumer debts– Debts incurred for personal reasons, as opposed to business, needs.

 Contingent Claim– A claim that may be owed by the debtor under certain circumstances, e.g., where the debtor is a cosigner on another person’s loan and that person fails to pay.